rohit-a/data-science-python/00 - Climbing Up Burj Khalifa/README.md

 Player starts a game of climbing Burj Khalifa based on the number he gets on the roll of a dice.
 We would like to simulate several such climbs, each climb comprising of 100 turns to find out what is the final floor reached in each climb.

+Q1 - What is the distribution of floor reached over 5000 walks.
+Q2 - What is the probability distribution of reaching a floor over 100 turns.

 Based on the problem in [Data Camp - Hacker Statistics Problem](https://campus.datacamp.com/courses/intermediate-python/case-study-hacker-statistics?ex=5)

 ### Game Rules: